swoval/swoval/files/README.md

 The remainder of this readme will provide a brief overview of the three main classes along with examples.
 Examples are provided in java 8 syntax to allow lambdas, but the library targets java 7.

+Setup
+==
+The file tree views package is available on [maven](https://mvnrepository.com/artifact/com.swoval/file-tree-views) and the latest version is `2.0.0-RC1`.
+For sbt builds, it can be added with `libraryDependencies += "com.swoval" % "file-tree-views" % "2.0.0-RC1"`.

 FileTreeRepository
 ==